 Several priests can often be found living here.
 Including an Indian baba who lived here for 18 years and many Nepali priests who moved here.
 However it's not always occupied.
 Hikers may stay here and if there is someone in residence will need to donate a sum of about 400 rupees for the night sans bedroom or sheets.
 You literally just get a space to lie down.
 There's a small attractive waterfall just in front of the ashram.

 This junction also leads the way to Chisapani which is about 3 hours away.
-For Shivapuri Peak take left and head up the final 20-30 minutes.
+For Shivapuri Peak take a left and head up the final 20-30 minutes.
 Along the way your pass a cluster of priests houses.
 You may go into the area but do note these are private houses and the priests are often in a trance or singing nearby.

 Continue un up to the open area which is Shivapuri peak.
 To the left is a statue of Shivapuri Baba.
 He died in 1963 at a reported age of 137.
 There are some old buildings just ahead past the grassy area which used to be an army base but was abandoned during the Maoist uprising (1996-2006).